top of page

 9 Day Tour Summary 2025: (Scroll down for full details and itinerary)

-2025 Dates: 17-25 June, 9-17 September
+2025 Dates:

-Support: Transportation provided throughout the tour in a Mercedes van with a professional driver.
+Support: Transportation will be provided throughout the tour in a Mercedes van with a professional driver.
 Pick-up and drop off at a central location in Rome.
 Mike & Elena will accompany the group every day of the tour and will be available throughout to provide assistance as required.

 Booking: To provide greater certainty that our first choice of hotels will be available we require a firm booking with deposit by the end of 2024, but the earlier the better.